 An increasingly large amount of patients now opt for a Rhytidectomy procedure.
 The rhytidectomy is typically executed with a brow lift or a blepharoplasty, although these treatments may not be needed for some patients and depend heavily on the aesthetic goals the patient has.

-If you’re looking to remove fat from the face, get a free consultation at Melbourne Face Lift clinic with Dr Lanzer.
+If you’re looking to remove fat from the face, get a free no-obligation consultation at Melbourne Face Lift clinic with Dr Lanzer.

 Is the Facelift Performed with Other Cosmetic Surgery Procedures?